-Fixed assets
+Fixed assets and intangible assets

-Fixed assets including software, with a value of less than £500 are expensed at acquisition.
-Fixed assets including software with a value of £500 or above have depreciation provided to write-off the cost, less estimated residual values, evenly over their expected useful lives.
-It is calculated at the following rates:
+Fixed assets policy has been updated effective from 1 January 2024.
+All fixed assets, including software, and intangible assets with a value of less than £3,000 (2023: £500) are expensed at acquisition.
+Fixed assets, including software, and intangible assets with a value of £3,000 or above have depreciation provided to evenly write off the cost, less estimated residual values, evenly over their expected useful lives.